Fields of service

 We have worked with water utilities across the Pacific region.
-Our Excel-based water-supply/demand model accurately reflects conditions in the rainfall-dependent Pacific Island countries that we’ve worked in.
-It assesses shortfalls in water supply relative to demand under different drought scenarios, and drives urban water planning at national, island and village levels.
+Our Excel-based water supply/demand model accurately reflects conditions in the rainfall-dependent Pacific Island countries that we’ve worked.
+It assesses shortfalls in water supply relative to demand under different drought scenarios and drives urban water planning at national, island, and village levels.
 The model can integrate water supply from multiple sources, including household rainwater tanks, government and community cisterns, desalination plants, and groundwater.

 MJA-AWRCOE Water Recycling Economic Assessment Tool